The Entrance North

 The Entrance North has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project likely impacting the area.
-Key projects include El Lago Site Redevelopment, Vera's Water Garden Upgrade, Lakeside Shopping Centre Redevelopment, and The Entrance Waterfront Plaza Accessible Playspace.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified one major project expected to affect this region: El Lago Site Redevelopment, Vera's Water Garden Upgrade, Lakeside Shopping Centre Redevelopment, and The Entrance Waterfront Plaza Accessible Playspace are key projects, with the following list highlighting those most relevant.

 Professional plan users can use the search below to filter and access additional projects.